ianandersonlol/SwapItSmart_Proteomics/README.md

 ## Privacy and Security

-- No experimental data is stored permanently
+- No personal dietary data is stored permanently
 - Conversations are processed securely
 - User queries are used only for providing immediate responses